nerdynomadd/HotBrokerBus/README.md

 <br/>
 It gave me the idea to implement an Integration Event pattern and Integration Command pattern built on top of message brokers to interface them using a simple and easy to use system.

-Actually, the project work with these brokers:
+Actually, the project works with these brokers:
 * [Nats]("https://docs.nats.io/developing-with-nats/developer")
 * [Nats streaming]("https://docs.nats.io/nats-streaming-concepts/intro")